openhab/org.openhab.binding.zwave/doc/logic/scenecontroller_0_0.md

 ### Parameter 4: LED #1 mode.

 Configuration of the internal operation of LED #1
-0 LED indication is disabled (LED can be controlled by Indicator Command Class Set commands).

-1 LED indicates the status of the corresponding button.
-(Default)

-2 LED indicates the status of the corresponding button, with inverted indication.

-3 LED indicates the status of corresponding paddle (in pair mode).

-4 LED indicates the status of the corresponding paddle (in pair mode), with inverted indication.

-5 LED indicates the status of the built-in relay.

-6 LED indicates the status of the built-in relay, with inverted indication.

-7 LED show a 5 seconds indication when the corresponding button is pressed.
+<p&gt0 LED indication is disabled (LED can be controlled by Indicator Command Class Set commands).</p&gt <p&gt1 LED indicates the status of the corresponding button.
+(Default)</p&gt <p&gt2 LED indicates the status of the corresponding button, with inverted indication.</p&gt <p&gt3 LED indicates the status of corresponding paddle (in pair mode).</p&gt <p&gt4 LED indicates the status of the corresponding paddle (in pair mode), with inverted indication.</p&gt <p&gt5 LED indicates the status of the built-in relay.</p&gt <p&gt6 LED indicates the status of the built-in relay, with inverted indication.</p&gt <p&gt7 LED show a 5 seconds indication when the corresponding button is pressed.</p&gt
 The following option values may be configured -:

 | Value  | Description |